JorjaFox/library/_source/_recaps/csi/living-doll.md

 ## Quotes

-**Grissom** I took away the only person that she ever loved, so she's going to do the same thing to me.
+**Grissom:** I took away the only person that she ever loved, so she's going to do the same thing to me.